Leptodirus: Biology and ecology

-Leptodirus hochenwartii is a true troglobite, adapted to the subterranean life and unable to survive in the outside environment.
-As a result, it possesses typical troglobiotic features, such as elongated legs and antennae, the absence of wings, the absence of pigment in the integument, as well as the anophthalmia (absence of eyes).
+Leptodirus hochenwartii is a true troglobite, adapted to subterranean life and unable to survive in the outside environment.
+As a result, it possesses typical troglobiotic features, such as elongated legs and antennae, the absence of wings, the absence of pigment in the integument, and anophthalmia (absence of eyes).
 However, the most striking features are the slender thorax, hence the specific name (leptos=slender, deiros=neck), and the domed elytrae which cover the abdomen completely and give the animal its peculiar round appearance.
-This adaptation (so-called "false physogastry") allows the animal to store wet air under elytrae and use it for breathing in drier areas.
-Another typical feature is a specific receptor (the Hamann organ) on antennae which helps the animal to perceive air humidity level.
+This adaptation (so-called "false physogastry") allows the animal to store wet air under its elytrae and use it for breathing in drier areas.
+Another typical feature is a specific receptor (the Hamann organ) on its antennae which helps the animal to perceive air humidity level.

 It lives predominantly in large and cold caves where the temperature does not exceed 12 °C. Its ecology is largely unknown, but the specimens were seen feeding on organic material, both animal and vegetable origin, which come from outside environment via percolating water or bats’ and birds’ guano, and carcasses of different cave animals.
 Even less is known about its life history.
 The only study done on L. hochenwartii so far showed that, as is the case in most specialised cave Leptodirini, females lay a small number of relatively large eggs which take a long time to develop.
 The number of larval instars is reduced to only one, and the larvae do not feed before moulting.
 The maximum period of activity of adults is still unknown.
 As usual in troglobites, environmental stability and the absence of sunlight have brought about the loss of circadian rhythm, whereas seasonal rhythm is affected by rainfall patterns.